stuartellis/stuartellis-site-hugo/content/articles/java-language.md

 The special behavior of constructors is that they work on objects whilst the object is being initialized.

 Static constructors run only once, when a class is first loaded.

+If a class contains no constructor declarations, then a default constructor is implicitly declared.

 ## Packages